-With Blackwater in the news again, this is a good time to highlight some previous posts on a subject I used to devote a significant amount of time on.
-For your (historical) reading pleasure:
+With Blackwater in the news again, this is an excellent time to highlight some previous posts on a subject I used to devote a significant amount of my time on.

-From Oct 2006: American Mercenaries of Public Diplomacy was a series of discussions and a movie screening exploring the impact of security contractors on America’s image in Iraq and Afghanistan.
-(The post is written in the third person – “they will look at” – because at the time I was still an anonymous blogger.)
+From Oct 2006: American Mercenaries of Public Diplomacy was a post preceding a series of discussions and a movie screening I put together exploring the impact of security contractors on America’s image in Iraq and Afghanistan.
+(The post was written in the third person – “they will look at” – because at the time I was still blogging anonymously.)

 In “contested” spaces such as Iraq, Afghanistan, Pakistan (inside Pakistan actually), Philippines, Colombia (don’t forget the American contractors still held there), Africa (West, East, you name it), the Balkans, etc., private military companies and their contractors carry out the will of the President.
 Perhaps more importantly and clearly less recognized is the direct and lasting impact these contractor have on the local populations they interact with. … In the case of Iraq, the private military industry is frequently in the “last three feet” of contact with the Iraqi public.
 Waving guns, driving the wrong way and ready to pop a round into a radiator of a “deserving” vehicle in a (appropriately) paranoid environment (see the US Army view of this activity in Afghanistan), they operate with immunity (relative or actual) and radically and substantially alter Iraqi public opinion of Americans and America by their behavior.
 These contractors do not wear the uniform of the US military and yet this “Coalition of the Billing” directly represents the US and the “Coalition” whether we like it or not.